The LSAT is digital exam offered remotely and at Prometric test centers. It consists of four 35-minute multiple-choice sections:

 If you are preparing for the LSAT within a condensed time frame, focus on taking full-length practice tests.
 The LSAT challenges students to finish sections under extreme time pressure.
 The best way to get better at the LSAT is to take as many timed practice tests as possible so that you learn to complete sections under the same time constraints that you will experience on the day of the official test.
 Most importantly, be sure to carefully review each test taken, paying close attention to every question that you answered incorrectly and every question on which you had to guess.

 However, it is a mistake to take the LSAT before you are fully ready to perform at your highest possible level on the official test.
-If you generate multiple official LSAT scores (except for first-time scores canceled using the Score Preview feature), LSAC will report an average of those scores to law schools, and a few schools will use the average score in their decision-making process.
-In addition, law schools will see a record of any score cancellation (except scores canceled through the Score Preview feature), and most will ask for a written explanation of multiple score cancellations.
+If you generate multiple official LSAT scores (except for scores canceled using the Score Preview feature), LSAC will report an average of those scores to law schools, and a few schools will use the average score in their decision-making process.
+In addition, law schools will see a record of any score cancellation, and most will ask for a written explanation of multiple score cancellations.

 Also note that taking the LSAT more than three or four times will diminish the impact of your strongest performance—with that many official scores on record, law schools may begin to use, or at least consider, the average score.

 Law schools will not see if you withdraw online from the LSAT prior to the official administration.
-Law schools will, however, see if you cancel a score after you take the test—unless it is canceled via the Score Preview feature for first-time test takers.
+Law schools will, however, see if you cancel a score after you take the test.
 Therefore, we recommend that you take the official test only when you feel comfortable with the content and pacing and sufficiently prepared to achieve your best result.

 Note that if you withdraw within a certain time frame (usually about a month in advance of the test), you will receive a partial refund.
 After the withdrawal deadline, you will not get any refund.
 Within a certain time frame (usually about five weeks in advance of the test), you can also change your test date for a fee.